AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Data Delivery/Overview.md

 Features
 -----------------------------

-Data delivery function has the following features:
+Data delivery has the following features:

 * Data delivery obtains full and incremental data of Tablestore.
 When the amount of data reaches the predetermined size or after the data is delivered for more than two minutes, the data is stored in OSS.